grnet/snf-image/docs/usage.rst

 Image IDs & Storage back-ends
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-*snf-image* can use images that are stored in a variety of different back-ends.
-The back-end to be used is determined by the value passed by the *img_id* OS parameter.
+*snf-image* capable of deploying images that are stored in a variety of different back-ends.
+The back-end to be used is determined by the value of the *img_id* OS parameter.
 The following back-ends are supported:

  * **Local back-end**:
    The local back-end is used to retrieve images that are stored in the ganeti